-He worked in the City of London for Lloyd George Management until 2007.
+Serving as the Honorary President of the Oxford University Conservative Association, Rees-Mogg worked in the City of London for Lloyd George Management until 2007.
 He then co-founded hedge fund management business Somerset Capital Management LLP.
-Rees-Mogg amassed a significant fortune: in 2016, he and his wife had a combined net worth estimated at more than £100 million.
+He amassed a significant fortune and in 2016, he and his wife had a combined net worth estimated at more than £100 million.

 In 2010, Rees-Mogg first won the seat of North East Somerset, a constituency he has held ever since, renewing his commitment to the region in the 2017 general elections when he was elected for the third consecutive time.

 Famed for his outspoken views and penchant for maintaining the status quo, Rees-Mogg is a social conservative who is known for his speeches in the midst of parliamentary debates.
 Often a witty, articulate and intellectual speaker, Rees-Mogg actually holds the record for the longest word used in the House of Commons when he used the word ‘floccinaucinihilipilification’ in an EU Referendum Debate in 2012.